-BUDGET & ACADEMIC POLICY COMMITTEE RECOMMENDATION
+BUDGET AND ACADEMIC POLICY COMMITTEE RECOMMENDATION

-SR-04-05-(27) 84 BAPC
+SR-04-05-(10) 67R BAPC

-Recommends approval of the attached revision to the current on-line version and the up-coming printed version of the Graduate Catalog in the Academic Information section under Academic Rights and Responsibilities of Students beginning with section V. Academic Appeals (on pages 58-63 of the 2004-2006 Graduate Catalog).
-Sections V. through VII, are revised and a new Section called "Hearing Panel" is added.
+Recommends approval of the attached revision to the current on-line version and the up-coming printed version of the 2005-2007 Undergraduate Catalog in the Academic Information section under Additional Academic Information on pages 94 - 100.
+The section Academic Appeals is revised and a new subsection called "Hearing Panel" is added.
 (Deletions are shown as strikethrough and new language is shown in bold)